 Connect your 7 to 15-year-old child with other youth with food allergy.
 With our Allergy Pals and Allergy Allies online peer mentorship program, your child will learn strategies in managing food allergy that will help them feel more confident overall.

-Register your child for the next program – Winter 2023.
+Register your child for the next program – Spring 2023.

 This program was created through the Social Support Research Program at the University of Alberta and is used under license by Food Allergy Canada.
 It is funded by a grant from TD Securities.